 Don’t look back with rose-colored glasses.
 Look back with objective lenses and look at all the reasons and all the ways this wouldn’t have worked out, there must be some because if he was the perfect guy for you then he would be with you!

 As you saw in the copy-pasted email, I had a trip to Italy coming up a few weeks after I was blindsided.
 The trip couldn’t have been better timing (see step #3).
 I went to Italy for two weeks and had the time of my life.
 When I got back, my high school ex-boyfriend who I ran into earlier that summer reached out to me and we decided to meet up.
-And now we’re married!
+And we’ve been married for 7 years now!

 Finally, the antidote for feeling bad is to do things that make you feel good — a genius concept, I know!
 So do what makes you happy.
 Exercise, spend time with friends, travel, take up a new hobby.
 Focus on being your best self, rather than wallowing, which will only make you your worst self.